Kong/kong-pongo/README.md

   shell         get a shell directly on a kong container

-  down          remove all containers
+  down          remove all dependency containers

-  clean         removes the containers and deletes all test images
+  clean         removes the dependency containers and deletes all test images

 Environment variables:
   KONG_VERSION  the specific Kong version to use when building the test image